 Pedal Organ

 c.
-1820Wood with ivory keys, leather bellow, steel wire connections to pedals.
+1900Wood with celluloid keys, leather bellow, steel wire connections to pedals.

 Timber box with keyboard, folding lid with collapsible music holder attached.
 On two carved timber supports connected by timber brace at base with two timber pedals attached.

-This pedal organ was brought to Australia by the Dent family 1829 aboard the 'Marquise of Anglesea'.
+This pedal organ was associated with the Dent and Ellery families 1829 aboard the 'Marquise of Angl.

-Sophia was born on the beach at Fremantle (Anglesea Point) the first European child born in the Swan River Settlement, she is buried in the Dongara cemetery.
+The Dent family came to Fremantle on the 'Marquise of Anglesea' in 1929.
+Sophia Dent was born on the beach at Fremantle and was possibly the first European child born in the Swan River Settlement.
+She is buried in the Dongara cemetery.
 The organ was passed to Sophia Dent's daughter, Amy Ellery.
 Amy married William Rumble.

 Their daughter Violet passed the organ to Amy's nephew, Charlie Ellery.